 The body jewelry industry is all about loving yourself and your body.
 Part of that is being aware of when something is wrong so that you can get on top of it and stay healthy.

-The key to detecting breast cancer at the localized stage is conducting regular checkups and learning how to check yourself at home.
-This is why Breast Cancer Awareness Month is so important.
 This year, an estimated 41,760 women and 500 men will die from breast cancer.
-Breast Cancer Awareness Month strives to bring those numbers down by educating the populace and making women and men aware of the issue so that they can catch cancer growth before it becomes seriously life threatening.
+Breast Cancer Awareness Month strives to bring those numbers down by educating the populace and making women and men aware of the issue so that they can catch cancer growth before it becomes seriously life-threatening.

 All women—especially those who have relatives who have been diagnosed with breast cancer—should know how to check themselves, even if they’re not yet old enough for regular mammogram screenings.
 Even men need to be aware that breast cancer can happen to them; an estimated 2,670 men will be diagnosed with breast cancer in the United States this year.

 We encourage you to talk to your doctor, check your genetic disposition for breast cancer, and read more about breast cancer and your risks.
 Early detection might one day save your life.